 The states seek a court order nullifying the BLM’s postponement of the waste prevention rule.

-The states are represented by George Torgun with of California Attorney General Xavier Becerra’s office and Bill Grantham with New Mexico Attorney General Hector Balderas’ office.
+The states are represented by George Torgun with California Attorney General Xavier Becerra’s office and Bill Grantham with New Mexico Attorney General Hector Balderas’ office.

 In a separate lawsuit on Monday, the D.C.
 Circuit blocked the EPA from pausing Obama-era regulations on methane gas emissions from oil and natural gas wells.